Last Updated on

-Both hemp oil and CBD oil are derived from the same plant, Cannabis sativa L. That part is easy to understand.
+Both hemp oil and CBD oil are derived from Cannabis plants.

-Hemp seed oil (or hemp oil) is extracted from the seed of Cannabis sativa L. Hemp oil contains a low concentration of cannabidiol (CBD) and no traces of THC.
+Hemp seed oil (or hemp oil) is extracted from the seed of the Cannabis plant.
+Hemp oil contains a low concentration of cannabidiol (CBD) and no traces of THC.

 What is THC?
 THC is also known as tetrahydrocannabinol and is the agent responsible for causing a “high”.
 Because hemp oil does not contain THC, there is no high associated with it.

-You can extract cannabis oil by means of a number of means, such as CO2 extraction, butane extraction and ethanol extraction.
-Ideally, the marijuana flower consists of trichomes – these are glands containing essential oils.
+You can extract cannabinoids through a number of means, such as CO2 extraction, butane extraction and ethanol extraction.

-Aftеr ѕераrаtіng thеѕе glаndѕ from thе cannabis рlаnt, thеу аrе formulated tо dеtеrmіnе thе perfect rаtіо of саnnаbіnоіdѕ.
-Cannabis contains at least 80 cannabinoids, of which tetrahydrocannabinol (THC), psychoactive plant and cannabidiol (CBD) are the most common.
+Cannabis contains at least 80 cannabinoids, with tetrahydrocannabinol (THC), psychoactive plant and cannabidiol (CBD) being most common.
 CBD is the cannabinoid that is mainly used for medical purposes.

-When looking at hemp oil products for dogs, you might notice the product mentions “full-spectrum hemp” and contains “phytochemicals”.
+When looking at hemp oil products for dogs, you might notice the product mentions “full-spectrum hemp”, “phytochemicals” and “hemp seed oil”.

-So now what is the difference between CBD oil and hemp oil?
+So, what is the difference between CBD oil and hempseed oil?

 Now that you know the difference between hemp oil and CBD oil, let’s continue on!